visgl/luma.gl/docs/api-reference/shadertools/shader-assembler.md

 - composes base vertex and fragment shader source with source from shader modules
 - resolves hook functions and injections

-Takes the source code of a vertex shader and a fragment shader, and a list of modules, defines, etc. Outputs resolved source code for both shaders, after adding prologue, adding defines, importing and transpiling modules, and injecting any shader fragments).
+Takes the source code of a vertex shader and a fragment shader, and a list of modules, defines, etc. Outputs resolved source code for both shaders, after adding prologue, adding defines, and importing modules, and injecting any shader fragments).

 Returns: